Luxendo/luxendo-image/README.md

 Within a time point `timepoint_<name>`, there can be multiple channels `channel_<name>`, which in turn can contain multiple views `raw_<name>` or `proc_<name>`, depending whether the view links to `raw` or `processed` data.
 At the deepest nesting level, there are the links to the datasets for the different resolutions (`Data`, `Data_2_2_2`, etc.) and to the metadata (`metadata`).

+## Authors

+This document was written by

+- Jan Roden, senior software architect
+- Balint Balazs, senior software architect

+Feedback can be sent to [software.luxendo@bruker.com](mailto:software.luxendo@bruker.com)